William Horlick High School: Mascot

 The school's official mascot is Polaris, the North Star.
 However, Horlick is better known by its unofficial mascot, the Rebel Yeller.
 The change occurred in the 1940s when Russ Rebholz, known as "Reb", was the head coach of both the football and boys' basketball teams.
-The nickname "Rebels" developed from his name, is still in use today.
+The nickname "Rebels" developed from his name.
+The mascot was removed in 2020 due to controversy.

 Songs and cheers

 The school has had many songs and cheers that have been passed down through the years, the most notable of these being the Horlick Fight Song.
 The song mentions the school's sense of pride as well as its emblem, the North Star.
 The song ends with a spelling out of "Horlick" and a pronouncement of the school's colors, scarlet and gray.
 One notable omission from the song is the current 'Rebels' mascot, as the song was written before the mascot was officially adopted.

 Another notable song was created by students to commemorate spirit of the long-standing rivalry between Horlick and Washington Park.
 The song is a parody of the Washington Park fight song, and although the origin of the song is unknown, it is believed to have originated no later than the mid-1950s.
 The song makes a spin of Washington Park's school colors, orange and blue, saying, "Hail thy black and blue.
 Those be your colors when Horlick's through with you."
 The song goes on to mention Horlick's extreme distaste of Park and closes by making a joke about "Park spelled backwards," saying that it is "what we think of thee."
 The song is still taught to new students at freshman orientation along with the Horlick Fight Song.

 The Spirit Horn is a cheering competition among the classes and is usually conducted at school assemblies.
 Cheerleaders go from class to class leading a call and response cheer, after which students yell their class year.
 The loudest class, as determined by school administrators, is declared the winner.